brtheo/stew/README.md

 - **Apex Triggers**: Create new Apex triggers with SObject selection.
 - Input validation to ensure metadata names are not empty.
 - Real-time feedback on successful creation.

+### 3. Metadata Retriever
+Browse, search, and select metadata from your Salesforce org to generate deployment packages.
+- **Two-step wizard interface**: First select a metadata type, then browse all available metadata of that type.
+- **Interactive metadata type picker**: Easily navigate and select from all available metadata types.
+- **Searchable metadata table**: Filter metadata by name or other properties in real-time.
+- **Metadata selection**: Check/uncheck individual metadata items for inclusion in your deployment package.
+- **Package.xml generation**: Automatically generate a valid `package.xml` file with your selected metadata.
+- **Live filtering**: Search and filter metadata as you type.
+- **Real-time status**: Animated spinner shows when metadata is being fetched from your org.

 ## Prerequisites